-Recognizing the benefits collaboration brings to education, St. Charles Borromeo Catholic School may provide students with access to web sites or tools that allow communication, collaboration, sharing, and messaging among users.
+Recognizing the benefits collaboration brings to education, the Catholic school may provide students with access to web sites or tools that allow communication, collaboration, sharing, and messaging among users.

 Students are expected to communicate with the same appropriate, safe, mindful, courteous conduct online as offline.
 Posts, chats, sharing, and messaging will be monitored by teachers and the sites will be protected from outside viewers.
-Students should be careful not to share personally-identifying information online.
+Students should be careful not to share personally identifying information online with anyone.